-Take Judge James Denver out of the Eastern District of North Carolina for example.
-Judge Denver astutely observed that "there is no pandemic exception in the Constitution, and the Constitution has stood the test of time for more than 230 years."13 He's resumed his trial docket after adopting protocols such as reconfiguring courtrooms and jury deliberation spaces for social distancing, mandating all trial participants where a mask or a shield, strategically placing plexiglass barriers, vetting jurors for health issues, and heavy-duty cleaning.14
+Take Judge James C. Dever III out of the Eastern District of North Carolina, for example.
+Dever astutely observed that "there is no pandemic exception in the Constitution, and the Constitution has stood the test of time for more than 230 years."
+He's resumed his trial docket after adopting protocols such as reconfiguring courtrooms and jury deliberation spaces for social distancing, mandating all trial participants where a mask or a shield, strategically placing plexiglass barriers, vetting jurors for health issues, and heavy-duty cleaning.

-Chief Judge Barbra Lind out of the Northern District of Texas has been comparably innovative.15 She adopted many of the same measures and sent prospective jurors a letter explaining the safety measures and listing valid reasons to be excused from jury service.16
+Chief Judge Barbara M. G. Lynn out of the Northern District of Texas has been comparably innovative.
+She adopted many of the same measures and sent prospective jurors a letter explaining the safety measures and listing valid reasons to be excused from jury service.

-Judge Lynn Winmill from Idaho who went as far as hiring an epidemiologist to evaluate the measures put in place to prevent the spread of the virus.17 The court adjusted the air circulation system so that every hour the courtroom was replenished with 100% fresh air from the outdoors.18
+Judge B. Lynn Winmill from Idaho went as far as hiring an epidemiologist to evaluate the measures put in place to prevent the spread of the virus.
+The court adjusted the air circulation system so that every hour the courtroom was replenished with 100% fresh air from the outdoors.

-There's also The Administrative Office of U.S. Courts, which published a report titled, "Conducting Jury Trials and Convening Grand Juries During the Pandemic."
-It is a detailed, 20-page list of suggestions for judges who want to resume their trial dockets and provides guidance on exactly how to proceed with in-person trials.
+And there's also The Administrative Office of U.S. Courts, which published a report, "Conducting Jury Trials and Convening Grand Juries During the Pandemic."
+It is a detailed, 20-page list of suggestions for judges who want to resume their trial dockets that provides guidance on exactly how to proceed with inperson trials.

-Can all courts around the country follow these examples?
+Can Illinois courts follow these examples?
 Are in-person trials simply too dangerous for the times?
 Would they be too tedious?
 Can we protect constitutional rights without them?
 Will this pandemic end soon enough for us to hang on and wait a little bit longer?

-Those are the thought-provoking discussions we hoped to start in writing this article.
+Those are the thought-provoking discussions we hoped to start in writing this column.
 They are controversial.
-They don't have easy answers, and the chances that they'll be answered any time soon are slim to none.
+They don't have easy answers.
+And the chances that they'll be answered any time soon are slim to none.

-What we can all agree on is if we don't engage in this sort of thoughtful, well-rounded discussion, we'll never reach an acceptable solution.
-The more we debate, the closer we get to ensuring a safe trial practice that continues to protect the constitutional rights of the injured, underserved, and criminally accused.
+But what we can all agree on is that if we don't engage in this sort of thoughtful, well-rounded discussion, we'll never reach an acceptable solution.
+The more we debate, the closer we get to ensuring a safe trial practice that continues to protect the constitutional rights of the injured, underserved and criminally accused.